 Tea can relieve stress

-Other foods & vitamins which reduce cortisol
+Other foods that naturally reduce cortisol

 Also, you could add turmeric to your food recipes.
 Curcumin, which is the key active ingredient in turmeric, seems to suppress the cortisol secretion.